iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 Machines which meet this requirement are called ==Von Neumann architecture machines==.

-Compilers and interpreters are programs which can execute other programs and without Vonn Neumann architecture (not invented by Vonn Neumann only) they can't exist (here used principle when program can be interpreted as data and another program can execute it).
+Compilers and interpreters are programs which can ==execute other programs== and without Vonn Neumann architecture (not invented by Vonn Neumann only) they can't exist (here used principle when program can be interpreted as data and another program can execute it).